 The key to delicious marinated olives is choosing high-quality, fresh ingredients.
 Here's what makes each one essential:

-- Kalamata and Castelvetrano: Both are flavorful options.
+- Mediterranean Olives (such as Castelvetrano, Kalamata, and Cerignola): All are flavorful options.
 Mix and match for variety.

 - Feta Cheese: Choose block feta in brine for the creamiest texture and best flavor.
 Pre-crumbled feta is often too dry.
 We love feta in this Spicy Feta Dip with Red Pepper (Tirokafteri), too!